Cracking CAT 2024 Exam in 2 Months: Expert Advice and Tricks to Secure a High Score in 60 Days

 1. Topics Covered: Complex Numbers, Calendars, Data Sufficiency, Sequences, Logical Connectives.

-2. Micro-Topics: Complex numbers comprehension, calendar-based questions, data sufficiency in logical reasoning, sequences understanding, logical connectives interpretation.
+2. Micro-Topics: Complex numbers comprehension, calendar-based questions, data sufficiency in logical reasoning, sequences understanding, Logical Deductions and Connections Reasoning interpretation.

 • The practice sets and discussions on Parajumbles, Antonyms, Idioms, and Phrases are essential for evaluating your progress.
 Analyse the solutions and explanations to learn new approaches and techniques.